At Tullow, we recognise the value that an inclusive and diverse workforce brings to our business and how it enhances our

 Our progress so far

-Les Wood, Chief Financial Officer, an Executive Director and a member of the Group Executive Team was appointed on 1 November 2018 to be responsible and accountable for gender diversity and inclusion within the Finance function.
+Richard Miller, Chief Financial Officer, and a member of the Group Executive Team was appointed on 1 April 2022 to be responsible and accountable for gender diversity and inclusion within the Finance function.

 Our rationale for targets

 - Tullow believes that an inclusive and diverse workforce is critical to maintaining a successful and sustainable business.
 We strive to create a workplace that treats employees fairly, equally and with respect.
 Our rich diversity, skills, abilities, and the creativity that people from differing backgrounds and experiences bring to the company are highly valued.

 - Our Inclusion and Diversity Plan has the objective of achieving a diverse workforce and improving gender diversity, especially at senior levels.
-Therefore, we provide leadership, focus and action on Inclusion & Diversity through a Group’s Senior Leadership Team of which the Chief Financial Officer is a member.
+Therefore, we provide leadership, focus and action on Inclusion & Diversity through a Group Senior Leadership Team of which the Chief Financial Officer is a member.

 - We operate with zero tolerance towards discrimination.
 We ensure that recruitment searches are conducted across a diverse talent pool, and all Executive searches facilitated by external search firms comply with the Executive Search Firms Voluntary Code of Conduct.